owenforeman1/ReadMe-Generator/README.md

 ## Description

+I wanted to make an application that can quickly generate READMES in a professional format.
+I wanted to reduce the time it takes for me to make a readme and automate the process.
 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?